cody-malcolm/pagerank-project-code/README.md

 ### Matrix File Format

 The matrix file expects a *modified* hyperlink matrix in `.csv` format where each line of the file corresponds to a row of the matrix.
-As with a typical hyperlink matrix (as described in the report), each column represents one page and row *i* of column *j* indicates whether page *j* contains an out link to page *i*.
+As with a typical hyperlink matrix (as described in the report), each column represents one page and row *i* of column *j* indicates whether or not page *j* contains an out link to page *i*.
 However, the value to use here is simply `1` instead of `1/|Pi|`.
-Thus the hyperlink matrix will be comprised only of 0s and 1s.
+Thus the hyperlink matrix will be comprised only of `0`s and `1`s.
 The program will apply the random surfer algorithm (if requested), and then perform probability normalization on each column of the matrix to make it stochastic.
 This approach was taken to simplify the input process, simplify the code when random surfer is applied, and reduce instances of floating point imprecision.
 There are several example files in the `examples` directory.

 ### Initial X File Format

 The initial x file expects a single row of input in `.csv` format.
 It expects a probability vector and will perform probability normalization if required.
 Since the user may not realize their input is not a probability vector, a warning will be printed in this case.
-An error will be thrown if the length of x does not match the size of H. There are several valid example files in the `examples` directory.
+An error will be thrown if the length of `x` does not match the size of `H`.
+There are several valid example files in the `examples` directory.

 ### Dependencies